 I am a medical provider.
 I am a Pediatric Nurse Practitioner.
 Even though this was thought to be due to complications of surgery, I also have a family history of blood clots.
 After a full hematologic work up, I was found to be heterozygous factor V Leiden (FVL).
 I was subsequently treated with blood thinners for one year then placed on preventive injections prior to travel or high-risk events.

-I also teach Les Mills Group Fitness classes and weight train.
+I also teach fitness classes and weight train.
 I eat healthy.
 I am very active.
 This was not supposed to happen again.
 I was clot free for seven years.
 Then out of nowhere, without any provoking event, I developed left calf pain, which I initially thought was just a pulled muscle from working out.
 The pain worsened and my leg began to swell.
 I had a Doppler ultrasound performed, which confirmed my fear – yet another DVT.
-I had a CTA scan done due to my past medical history, and despite the most subtle symptoms, it confirmed three PEs.
+I had a CT scan done due to my past medical history, and despite the most subtle symptoms, it confirmed three PEs.